palonso444/MineMadness/README.md

 BUG: characters don't level up when killing monsters

+BUG: When going to next level, Sawyer loses gained movements due to leveling up

 Level number as a popup at beginning of level

 Player can assign points to character when leveling up